Understanding the Relationship Between Wall Street and Main Street

-Ruth Porat is the executive vice president and chief financial officer of Morgan Stanley, where she has worked for 22 years.
-She has advised in many of the firm's largest and high-profile IPOs, including eBay, Amazon.com and Blackstone Group.
+Ruth Porat is the Chief Financial Officer of Alphabet (Google), after 22 years as Morgan Stanley's CFO.
+At Morgan Stanley, she advised in many of the firm's largest and high-profile IPOs, including eBay, Amazon.com and Blackstone Group.
 She also advised in the government bailouts of Fannie Mae, Freddie Mac, and AIG.
-Before she rose to her current position, she served as vice chairman of investment banking and the global head of the company's financial institutions group.
+Previously, she served as vice chairman of investment banking and the global head of the Morgan Stanley's financial institutions group.

 Question: How has the economic crisis affected the capitalism?